 As an early career Aboriginal scholar, the areas of expertise she aims to develop are: critical Indigenous mix methodology that focuses on health system reform (effectiveness & efficiencies, coverage, effort); Indigenous realism, continuity of care (primary, acute and secondary-prevention); innovative models of health care; clinical response to social complexity, patient engagement, health service advocacy, quality of care and quality of life epidemiology and biostatistics.

-Dr Roe is a Senior Research Fellow, Midwifery Research Unit, Mater Research South Brisbane.
-Dr Roe is the Indigenous lead on two NHMRC grants focused on undertaking high quality research to improve Indigenous birthing by redesigning health systems that will ensure a healthier start to life for Indigenous babies and their families.
+Associate Professor Roe is a Senior Research Fellow, Midwifery Research Unit, Mater Research South Brisbane.
+Associate Professor Roe is the Indigenous lead on two NHMRC grants focused on undertaking high quality research to improve Indigenous birthing by redesigning health systems that will ensure a healthier start to life for Indigenous babies and their families.

 Laureate Professor Nick Talley is currently Pro Vice-Chancellor, Global Research at the University of Newcastle, Australia.
 He is an expert clinician, educator and researcher, with extensive experience as a leader in the medical and University sectors.